Seaford, East Sussex: Sport and leisure

 Seaford Cricket Club have played at the Salts Recreation Ground since 1946, though the origins of cricket in Seaford go back to the 18th century.
 The latest augmentation of facilities was in 2010, when the pavilion was extended.
 Seaford Rugby Football Club, affiliated to the Sussex County Rugby Football Union, play at the same venue, which has the distinction of being below sea-level.

 Seaford Town, the local football club, plays at the Crouch Playing Field.
-They play in the Sussex County League Division Two.
+They play in the Sussex County League Premier Division which is Step 5 in the league structure of non league football.

+The town is home to No2 (Seaford) detachment of the Sussex Army Cadet Force, a volunteer youth organisation, sponsored by the Ministry of Defence, which accepts cadets aged between 12 and 18 years of age.

 The town has two golf courses, Seaford Golf Club, a downland course at Firle Road, and Seaford Head Golf Course, from which the coastline and the South Downs can be seen.

 Seaford has at least two bowling clubs.
 They include Seaford Bowling Club, which is a private club at Blatchington Road, dating back to 1912, and The Crouch Bowling Club in Crouch Gardens, East Street.

 Downs Leisure Centre operates 'The Wave' in Seaford.
 The Wave is a leisure centre offering a range of sports and pastimes, including badminton, indoor bowls, children's disco dancing, line-dancing and fitness classes.
 It should not be confused with WAVES, which is a Seaford-based charity supporting families in difficulties.

 Swimming facilities are provided for the town at Seaford Head Swimming Pool, which is also run by Wave Leisure.

 Towards the western end of Seaford Bay lies Newhaven and Seaford Sailing Club.
 Founded in 1952 by a group of sailing enthusiasts, the club now has two sites – racing off Seaford Beach and sailing at Piddinghoe Lake near Newhaven where the RYA accredited Sailing School is located.

 The area around Seaford, such as up the Cuckmere Valley and along the South Downs Way, offers many walking routes.

+Media

+Local news and television programmes are provided by BBC South East and ITV Meridian.
+Television signals are received from the relay TV transmitter situated in Newhaven.
+Local radio stations are BBC Radio Sussex on 95.0 FM broadcast from Brighton, Seahaven FM broadcasts from Eastbourne on 96.3 FM, also online and Heart South on 96.9 FM.
+The town is served by the local newspaper, The Argus (formerly South Coast Leader).